DoDAO-io/dodao-solidity-course/generated/questions/oops_concepts.md

 Hint: noHint

-Explanation: A publicly derived class is a subtype of its base class.,Inheritance provides for code reuse.
+Explanation: A publicly derived class is a subtype of its base class and Inheritance provides for code reuse.

 Sub Topics: inheritance